BrockMCarlson/BMC_AdaptdcosFigures/README.md

 1. the "master branch" is branched and named for the goal figure.
 1. The code is tested and figure outputs are shown to PI/Lab.
 1. The data directories and repositories are then stored in the "Docs" page for each figures' master fucntion.
 1. The docs page contains required data input directories, pre-processing repositories, and workflow for fast recreation of the figure in the future.
+The Docs page is named for each release update (i.e. 1.1, 1.2, 1.3, 1.4, etc...)
 1. The branch is then merged with a pull request back into master and deleted.
 1. A "release" of master **must** be issued at this point.